What is the City:One Challenge Community?

 Who is on the steering committee that will be shortlisting the applications?

-The Steering Committee will be comprised of representatives from Ford, Microsoft, Dell, AT&T, and the City of Pittsburgh.
+The Steering Committee for each City's Challenge will be comprised of representatives from Ford, Microsoft, Dell, AT&T, and the respective City.

 Who is on the panel of judges that will be selecting the winner(s)?

-The Panel of Judges will be comprised of representatives from the City of Pittsburgh, including governmental groups and community organizations.
+The Panel of Judges for each City's Challenge will be comprised of representatives from the respective City, including governmental groups and community organizations.

-How many winners of the City of Tomorrow Challenge will be chosen?
+How many winners of the City:One Challenge will be chosen?

 Up to 2 winners will be chosen (depending on each idea's funding request in their proposals); the $100,000 pilot prize pot will be split between these two winners according to the requirements of their pilot proposal.
 When you submit your proposal, you will be asked to select a funding request (in increments of $25,000) up to $100,000.
 Keep in mind that your funding request may impact your chances of being shortlisted and/or whether your idea is selected as a Challenge winner.